camunda/camunda-docs/docs/guides/use-connectors-in-hybrid-mode.md

 Ensure you have a running Camunda cluster, and a pair of `Client ID`/`Client Secret` with `Zeebe` and `Operate` scopes.
 Learn more about [how to obtain required credentials](../../components/console/manage-clusters/manage-api-clients/).

-If you want to use secrets managed by the SaaS environment you also have to add the `Secrets` scope.
+To use secrets managed by the SaaS environment, add the `Secrets` scope.

 ### Option 1: Get Connector runtime from Docker registry